BatSoft-Morph/Morph-CSharp/Morph/Specifications/Backlog.md

   owned by connections (see the `morph-apartments-not-owned-by-connections` memory).

 ## Resolved this session
+- **Full definition-vs-code audit (2026-07-22).** Re-extracted the current `Morph Protocol.xlsx` (definition tag `2.1`, commit `6f05cfa`) and compared every wire-format-bearing file against all six sheets (Connection, LinkType, LinkType Data, ValueType, SimpleType, LinkSequence).
+Result: the implementation **fully conforms** — handshake bytes, all 16 LinkType IDs, every implemented link (End/Message/Data/Service/Servlet/Member/Internet/Sequence), the ValueType and SimpleType byte layouts, and ParamCount/Special framing all match; identifier-vs-string usage is correct throughout.
+Known-unimplemented items (Information/Process/Encoding/Stream links, When-numeric, servlet array-index, multidimensional arrays) match the sheet's own C# assessment scores.
+Two findings raised as open items (see 12; and IsTypeDefinition under 11). `Morph.Tests` 86/86 green.
+- **`BookingClient.Maui` now signs off on shutdown (2026-07-22).** Details in `Maui-Demos.md` (Booking
+  under *Status*) — corrects the earlier claim that the client relied on connection-close for release.
+Disposing the server apartment proxy sends the Morph `End` that disposes the server's `BookingRegistrationSession`, so the server counts down and shuts down at its last client (without it the server waited forever).
+Also fixed a compile error: a dangling `…ServletProxy.Path.` fragment in the old, unwired `contentPage1_Disappearing`, now removed.
 - Date/time conversion replaced with `System.Xml.XmlConvert` (`Lib.Conversion`).
 - `HostURI` DNS resolution added (`LinkInternet.URIToAddress`, used by IPv4/IPv6 readers).
 - All projects migrated to SDK-style; `Morph.Daemon` in particular (fixes IDE namespace